 Diversification by manager will be used to limit manager concentration risk.
-To control manager exposure, the allocation to a single real estate manager is limited to no more than 33 1/3% of the real estate portfolio for Core managers and REIT managers.
+To control manager exposure, the allocation to a single real estate manager is limited to no more than 30% of the real estate portfolio for Core managers and REIT managers and 10% for Non-Core managers.
 Manager concentration will be calculated by aggregating the total real estate assets invested by the Fund across all strategies managed by the manager.